daniel-furman/ensemble-climate-projections/README.md

 ## Assessing Climate Change Impacts on a Pair of Symbiotic Species with Ensemble Species Distribution Models

-*How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?
-What underlying uncertainties are contained in geospatial climate change forecasts?*
+*What underlying uncertainties are contained in geospatial climate change forecasts?
+How can models of climate change effects on geographic distributions incorporate symbiotic species relationships?*

 ---